 What are the additional fees when foreigners purchase real estate in Portugal?

-Besides the price of the property, there are other costs that are essential to factor in.
+Besides the price of the property, other costs are essential to factor in.
 These include notary and registration fees, legal fees, property transfer tax (IMT), stamp duty fees, and potential expenses related to municipal property tax and land registry.
-If you decide to sell the property, you may also have to factor in capital gains tax.
+If you decide to sell the property, you may also have to factor in Capital Gains Tax.

 How much do I need for a deposit payment?

-The deposit for purchasing Portugal real estate usually lies between 10 to 25 percent of the purchase price based on the condition that the mortgage offer is accepted.
-However, to be safe, non-residents and foreign buyers should budget 30 percent of the property purchase price for the deposit payment on a property in Portugal.
+The deposit you pay for purchasing Portugal real estate ranges between 10 and 25 percent of the purchase price, depending on whether the mortgage offer is accepted.
+However, to be safe, non-residents and foreign buyers should budget 30 percent of the property purchase price for the deposit payment.

 Is property cheap in Portugal?